dabit3/aws-amplify-workshop-react/README.md

 You can create multiple environments for your application in which to create & test out new features without affecting the main environment which you are working on.

-When you create a new environment, you are given a copy of the entire stack in which you are working.
-When you make changes, you are then able to test them in the new environment & merge only the changes that have been made that have been created or updated since the new environment was created.
+When you create a new environment from an existing environment, you are given a copy of the entire backend application stack from the original project.
+When you make changes in the new environment, you are then able to test these new changes in the new environment & merge only the changes that have been made since the new environment was created back into the original environment.

-Let's take a look at how to create a new environment to reconfigure the GraphQL API to have another field for the pet owner.
+Let's take a look at how to create a new environment.
+In this new environment, we'll reconfigure the GraphQL Schema to have another field for the pet owner.

 First, we'll initialize a new environment using `amplify init`: